mdn/serviceworker-cookbook/fetching/README.md

 # Fetching Remote Resources

-This recipe shows 2 standard ways of loading a remote resource and one way to use service worker as a proxy middleware.
+2 standard ways of loading a remote resource and one way to use service worker as a proxy middleware.

 There are used 3 types of remote resources - unsecure (http), secured with `allow-origin` header, and secured without the header.